Watering

 2. 2

-Run a fingertip over the velvety leaf surface while inspecting — leaves that have lost their normal slightly-textured firmness and feel unusually soft or limp, on top of any drooping or yellowing, point toward root stress and are worth checking before the soil symptoms alone would suggest it.
+Run a fingertip over the leaf surface while inspecting — leaves that have lost their normal slightly-textured firmness and feel unusually soft or limp, on top of any drooping or yellowing, point toward root stress and are worth checking before the soil symptoms alone would suggest it.

 3. 3